smfo/whatILearntToday/Tools/Visual studio/debug.md

 Step over F10
 Step out Shift + F11: go back to the parent calling method

+## Bookmarks

+Like breakpoints they can be displayed in a window in the solution.
+Unlike breakpoints they don't change anything when the code is run.

+`ctrl + k + k` to set a breakpoint at the selected line.

 ## Breakpoints

 ### Manage breakpoints